Audrew36/dotfiles/README.md

 Make sure you have nerd fonts installed from  https://github.com/ryanoasis/nerd-fonts or just place Gohu.tff from repo directory and place it to ~/.local/share/fonts

-You will need python for neovim and golang installed
+You will need nodejs python for neovim and golang and installed

 1. Install vim-plug
 3. enter nvim and enter :PlugInstall or to clean and remove use :PlugClean